Identification of periodicities with arbitrary shapes in AGN light curves: Introduction

-A few periodic light curve searches have been published that are not based on the LSP (see \citealt{covino20, Zhu_2020, rigamonti25} for applications to single objects and \citealt{foustoul25, Gaia25} for larger searches).
+A few periodic light curve searches have been published that are not based on the LSP (see \citealt{covino20, Zhu_2020, rigamonti25} for applications to single objects and \citealt{foustoul25} for larger searches).
 Therein, light curves are modelled directly in the time-domain through Gaussian Processes \citep[GPs, see][]{Rasmussen2006, aigrain2022}, for which a likelihood, and hence the evidence of a periodic model, is well defined.
 However, the reliability of the evidence depends on the validity of the assumed noise model.
 The GP kernel associated with a periodic model is often described by a simple cosine function.
 As detailed in Section~\ref{sec:algorithm}, this prevents a GP model from modelling sudden jumps in the light curves over timescales shorter than the period, $P$.
+We note that the GPs have already been applied in AGN studies, for example, in searching for flares \citep[see][]{McLaughlin2024}, and intrinsic variability studies \citep[see][]{Zhang2023, Zhang2024, Weixiang2026}

 In this work, we present an alternative analysis based on light-curve modelling through GPs, assuming a more flexible family of periodic kernels, as proposed by \cite{durrande2016}.
 We test them on realistic (periodic and non-periodic) AGN light curves, including the effect of red noise.
 We show that GPs, once coupled with a robust Bayesian treatment, allow for the detection of complex and irregularly shaped light curves.
+We note that another appealing approach to search for periodicities in astrophysical light curves is the use of deep learning models and neural networks \citep[see][for two examples]{miller2024, fernandes2025}, and indeed such techniques are being applied to real and mock AGN periodic light curves \citep[see][]{Kovacevic2023}.
+Different from such methods, the GP analysis we are proposing can directly link the kernel parameters to the properties of the light curve, such as the amplitude, the shape and the period and can estimate, as a natural byproduct, the parameters of the intrinsic variability.
 In Section~\ref{sec:algorithm}, we discuss the periodicity detection algorithm and compare various GP kernels.
 In Section~\ref{sec:results}, we identify a detection statistic and an optimal threshold in the identification of periodicities.
 We discuss the fraction of retrieved periodicities and the goodness of the parameter estimation.
 Finally, we discuss which parameters affect the retrieved fractions the most and compare our findings with alternative methods in the literature.
 In Section~\ref{sec:conclusions} we summarise our conclusions.